-Mark Twain said, “Many a small thing has been made large by the right kind of advertising.”
-Finding the “right kind” of advertising present challenges to both advertisers and consumers.
+Mark Twain said, "Many a small thing has been made large by the right kind of advertising."
+Finding the "right kind" of advertising presents challenges to both advertisers and consumers.
 Changing technology and demographics force advertisers to change strategies, venues, and messages as they showcase their products.
-Consequently, the challenge continues for consumers to use the “right kind” of decisionmaking.
+Consequently, the challenge continues for consumers to use the "right kind" of decisionmaking.
 As a consumer, it is your responsibility to carefully analyze and evaluate ads.
 That is, if you want to keep more dollars in your pocket.

 Advertising: Communication used by businesses to persuade consumers to buy a good or service.